Trundle, New South Wales: Berry Memorial Church

-The Berry Memorial Church was opened and dedicated on Saturday 25th March 1939.
-The church was a gift of Mrs Walter Berry in memory of her husband and to commemorate the arrival of the Berry's in 1887.
-The church’s architect was Hedley Norman Carr and was built by J. Fullerton.
+The Berry Memorial Methodist Church was opened and dedicated on Saturday 25 March 1939.
+The church was a gift of Mrs Walter Berry in memory of her husband and to commemorate the arrival of the Berrys in 1887.
+The church’s architect was Hedley Norman Carr and was built by James Fullerton & Son.
+The internal pews, pulpit, and communion rail were installed by E. Mills & Sons and the electric lighting by contractor A. F. Jones.
 The church is now part of the Uniting Church of Australia.

 Bush Tucker Day

-The town's annual festival called "Bush Tucker Day" is held every September, when Trundle's small population is usually increased 2 to 3 fold.
+The town's annual festival called "Bush Tucker Day" is held every September, when Trundle's small population is usually increased 10 fold (hell yeah).
 The main event is a bush tucker cook off, where contestants strive to make the best tasting bush food.
 A panel of judges decides the winner.
 Other competitions during the day include damper throwing, billy boiling and dog jumping, and there are also bush stalls to browse through.
 Bush music is a major part of the day.

 Trundle ABBA Festival

 In 2012, in the tradition of the Parkes Elvis Festival, Trundle launched its own tribute with the inaugural Trundle ABBA Festival (Australia's first dedicated ABBA festival), which was held in the main street of Trundle, Trundle Memorial Hall, Trundle Hotel and Trundle Services Club in Forbes St, Trundle.

 In 2013, it won Event of the Year 2013 honors at the Parkes Shire Australia Day Awards, and features in the ABC Documentary ABBA: Bang A Boomerang.

+After a break, because of the Covid pandemic, the 2023 ABBA festival was held on Saturday 14 October 2023 and with the 2024 ABBA Festival held on 19 October 2024.